yasuracreation/erp-pos-app/README.md

 ## Build

 Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+The build artifacts will be stored in the `dist/` directory , can use indipendent build among all the project seperately .
+Run `npm run build:apps ` that will build all the projects and store in dist folder Run `nmp run build:release` that will run test automatically and run project buids with library's

 ## Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Run `npm run test:all test all projects` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Run `npm run get:report that will generate testing report and start http-server related to the resting summery html `

 ## Running end-to-end tests